uglycustard/buildergenerator/README.md

 ##Issues

+Please ensure you are running the latest release of BuilderGenerator before logging an issue.
-Please log all issues at https://github.com/uglycustard/buildergenerator/issues including a sample object graph that demonstrates the defect.
+If the problem still persists, please log an issue at https://github.com/uglycustard/buildergenerator/issues including a sample object graph that demonstrates the defect.